 So who were the Minoans?

 From everything presented so far, it is clear that Minoan mythology is older than the official dating of the Minoan civilization.
 The astronomical age of Taurus ended around 2,500BC, several centuries after the Minoan civilization appears.
 Since there are no proves of an earlier bull-worship cult, we must assume that the influence came from the outside.
-The bull worship was common all across the Neolithic world.
+Bull worship was common all across the Neolithic world.

-However, Minoans continued to see bull as a sacred symbol for many more centuries.
+However, Minoans continued to see the bull as a sacred symbol for many more centuries.
 The reason for this is that the following spring constellation, the Aries, is not so clearly distinguishable on the night sky.
 Also, old habits die hard, especially when they are two millennia old.
 Moses faced the same problem when he was convincing his people to stop worship Baal.

 But there is one final piece of the puzzle, that may help us shed some light on who the original Minoans were.